Tacoma Narrows Bridge: Eastbound bridge (2007)

 In 1998, voters in several Washington counties approved an advisory measure to create a second Narrows span.
 Construction of the new span, which carries eastbound traffic parallel to the current bridge, began on October 4, 2002, and was completed in July 2007.
 The Washington State Department of Transportation (WSDOT) signed a design-and-construction agreement with Bechtel and Kiewit Pacific Co., who then engaged in a joint venture to construct eastbound.
 It was estimated by WSDOT that the project would cost $849 million to complete, but ultimately finished under budget at $786 million due to not using the funds allocated to emergency scenarios.

+On July 15, 2007, the eastbound section opened to a ceremonial 5K run across the newly constructed bridge.
+About 10,000 people participated in the event.
+After the run finished, a ceremonial ribbon cutting event took place on eastbound.
+WSDOT estimated 40,000 people would be in attendance for the opening, but 60,000 ultimately attended.
+A select few Washington State government officials partook in the ribbon cutting, such as Washington State Treasurer Michael Murphy, State Representative Pat Lantz, Chief of the Washington State Patrol John Batiste, and State Speaker of the House Frank Chopp.
+The bridge was dedicated in honor of State Representative Ruth Fisher and State Senator Robert "Bob" Oke, a South Kitsap resident, one of the main proponents of building the second span across Puget Sound between the Kitsap Peninsula and Tacoma.